 The final authority on all academic matters is the Provost & Vice President for Academic Affairs.
 Therefore, after going through the three (3) steps outlined above, the final appeal is to the Provost & Vice President for Academic Affairs The student at this point addresses his/her grievance in writing, including supporting documents to the attention of the Provost & Vice President for Academic Affairs.
-The decision of the Provost & Vice President for Academic Affairs.
-The decision of the Provost & Vice President for Academic Affairs.
+The decision of the Provost & Vice President for Academic Affairs will be communicated to all concerned parties.